 7. Survey Capture

-Survey details for paper mills are held in RSA and EDRM but there are files retained by some specialist rating teams for the larger hereditaments
+Survey details for paper mills are held in RSA and EDRM but there are files retained by some valuers rating teams for the larger hereditaments

 8. Valuation Approach

 The preferred method of valuation for paper mills in England and Wales is by the rentals approach based upon industrial tone with separately valued plant and machinery assessed on a contractor’s basis in accordance with the VO Cost Guide.

 Where it is contended that the premises are so specialised that a valuation on the comparative rentals basis is inappropriate, and the contractor’s basis method has been adopted for the whole hereditament for the purposes of an earlier List, then the matter should be referred for advice initially to Technical Advisors.

 9. Valuation Support

 Valuation details are to be held on the Rating Support Application (RSA).

 Practice note 1: 2017: Paper mills